Nonlinear Einstein paradigm of Brownian motion and localization property of solutions: Einstein paradigm for diffusion

 Evidently $\vec{\Delta}_{e}(x,t)$ and $\sigma_{ij}(x,t)$ depend on space $x$ and time $t$.
 Next, considering \cref{ext-Eins} and the above, we state the generalized Einstein paradigm axiom for the number of particles found at time $t+\tau$ in an infinitesimal control volume $dv \subset\mathbb{R}^d$ containing the point $x$: \begin{axiom}[Einstein conservation law] \end{axiom} The Einstein conservation law (\cref{Einstein_conserv_axiom}) is illustrated schematically in \cref{fig:schematic}.

-Assuming that $u(x,t)\in \mathcal{C}^{2,1}_{x,t}$ (i.e., $u$ is twice continuously differentiable in $x$ and once in $t$) and using the multidimensional analog of the Caratheodory Theorem (see \cite{Bartle}) and arguments from our previous paper \cite{CII20}, Einstein's conservation equation \eqref{Einstein_conserv_eq} can be reduced to a generic advection-reaction-diffusion equation:
+Assuming that $u(x,t)\in \mathcal{C}^{2,1}_{x,t}$ (\textit{i.e.}, $u$ is twice continuously differentiable in $x$ and once in $t$) and using the multidimensional analog of the Caratheodory Theorem \cite{Bartle} and arguments from our previous work \cite{CII20}, Einstein's conservation equation \eqref{Einstein_conserv_eq} can be reduced to a generic advection-reaction-diffusion equation:

 \begin{remark} \Cref{dif-drift-absorp-generic} is applicable in the general case of an anisotropic medium with vector $\vec{\Delta}^e(x,t)$ of expected values of free jumps in the $d$ spatial directions, and symmetric matrix $\left(a_{i,j}\right)$ of coefficients